 “No idea,” I said.
 This looked too nice to belong to The Kings.

 Jakob pulled up to the garage and slid his bike in next to two Harleys.
 I parked, leaving a car length between us, and Gran and I got out.
-Crickets chirped from the nearby hayfield; birds called from overhead.
-Someone had planted a willow in a low spot a ways from the house, and even at this distance, I heard the breeze sighing through its bowed branches.
+Bugs chirped from the nearby hayfield.
+Birds called from overhead.
+Someone had planted a willow tree in a low spot far enough away from the house that the roots wouldn’t wreck the foundation, but even at this distance, I heard the breeze sighing through its bowed branches.

-I caught a flash of tawny red in my periphery and turned my head just in time to watch a golden retriever bounding down the front walk toward us.
+Tawny red flashed in my periphery.
+I turned just in time to watch a golden retriever bound down the front walk toward us.
 It caught sight of Jakob and started barking maniacally, changing course to barrel straight at him.
-Jakob crouched down to greet the dog and was nearly knocked off his feet when it hit him at full speed.
-It then proceeded to jump and whine like a total spaz until Jakob was forced to stand up or risk getting taken to the ground.
+Jakob crouched down to greet the dog and was almost knocked off his feet when it hit him at full speed.
+It jumped and whined all over him, trying to lick his hands, his face, wiggle as close to his big body as it possibly could – not that I could blame the thing.
+The scene reminded me of one of those YouTube videos where a loyal dog is reunited with their human after being separated from them, and a sinking suspicion yawned open inside me.

-The dog turned to me next.
-I braced myself for impact.
+The dog fell off of Jakob and turned to Gran and me next.
+We braced ourselves for impact.

 A sharp whistle cut through the air.
 “Molly, you get back here now!” a man called.

-The dog hesitated for one second, whined at me like she’d be back, and then took off.
-I turned and watched her bound toward a blond man as large as Jakob.
-He padded down the walkway in a pair of worn-out jeans and a white t-shirt.
+The dog hesitated for one second, whined at us like she’d be back, and then took off, sprinting toward a blond man as large as Jakob.
+He looked to be in his late fifties or early sixties, and padded down the walkway in a pair of worn-out jeans and a white V-neck t-shirt.
 His arms were sleeved in faded tattoos, and his feet were bare.
-Just behind him was a petite red-headed woman wearing a sleeveless dress over a pair of leggings.
+Just behind him was a petite red-headed woman wearing a loose, sleeveless dress over leggings.
+They looked like a pair of wealthy, aging hippies.

 The man’s gaze met mine, and a shock of recognition zipped through me.
 I knew those eyes.
 I’d watched them ice over a hundred times.

-Gran had noticed the resemblance too.
-“I see looks run in the family,” she said, coming over to my side of the car.
+Gran noticed the resemblance too.
+“I see looks run in the family,” she said.

 Jesus Christ, these were Jakob’s parents.
 He hadn’t brought me to a safe house; he’d brought me home.